awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

 # How Aurora Serverless works<a name="aurora-serverless.how-it-works"></a>

-When you work with Amazon Aurora without Aurora Serverless \(provisioned DB clusters\), you can choose your DB instance class size and create Aurora Replicas to increase read throughput\.
+Amazon Aurora offers two different DB engine modes aimed at two broadly different usage models\.
+The *provisioned* DB engine mode is designed for predictable workloads\.
+When you work with Aurora `provisioned` DB clusters, you choose your DB instance class size and several other configuration options\.
+For example, you can create one or more Aurora Replicas to increase read throughput\.
 If your workload changes, you can modify the DB instance class size and change the number of Aurora Replicas\.
-This model works well when the database workload is predictable, because you can adjust capacity manually based on the expected workload\.
+The provisioned model works well when you can adjust capacity in advance of expected consumption patterns\.

-However, in some environments, workloads can be intermittent and unpredictable\.
-There can be periods of heavy workloads that might last only a few minutes or hours, and also long periods of light activity, or even no activity\.
-Some examples are retail websites with intermittent sales events, reporting databases that produce reports when needed, development and testing environments, and new applications with uncertain requirements\.
-In these cases and many others, it can be difficult to configure the correct capacity at the right times\.
-It can also result in higher costs when you pay for capacity that isn't used\.
+The *serverless* DB engine mode is designed for a different usage pattern entirely\.
+For example, your database usage might be heavy for a short period of time, followed by long periods of light activity or no activity at all\.
+Some examples are retail websites with intermittent sales events, databases that produce reports when needed, development and testing environments, and new applications with uncertain requirements\.
+For cases such as these and many others, configuring capacity correctly in advance isn't always possible with the provisioned model\.
+It can also result in higher costs if you overprovision and have capacity that you don't use\.

-With Aurora Serverless, you can create a database endpoint without specifying the DB instance class size\.
-You set the minimum and maximum capacity\.
-With Aurora Serverless, the database endpoint connects to a *router fleet * that sends the workload to a fleet of resources that are automatically scaled\.
-Because of the router fleet, connections are continuous as Aurora Serverless scales the resources automatically based on the minimum and maximum capacity specifications\.
-Database client applications don't need to change to use the router fleet\.
-Aurora Serverless manages the connections automatically\.
-Scaling is rapid because it uses a pool of "warm" resources that are always ready to service requests\.
-Storage and processing are separate, so you can scale down to zero processing and pay only for storage\.
+By using Aurora Serverless, you can create a database endpoint without specifying the DB instance class size\.
+You specify only the minimum and maximum range for the Aurora Serverless DB cluster's capacity\.
+The Aurora Serverless database endpoint comprises a *router fleet* that supports continuous connections and distributes the workload among resources\.
+Aurora Serverless scales the resources automatically based on your minimum and maximum capacity specifications\.
+You don't need to change your database client application code to use the router fleet: Aurora Serverless manages the connections automatically\.
+Scaling is fast thanks to a "warm" resources pool that's always ready to service requests\.
+Storage and processing are separate, so your Aurora Serverless DB cluster can scale down to zero when it's finished processing workloads\.
+When your Aurora Serverless DB cluster scales to zero, you're charged only for storage\.

-Aurora Serverless introduces a new `serverless` DB engine mode for Aurora DB clusters\.
-Non\-Serverless DB clusters use the `provisioned` DB engine mode\.

 **Topics**
 + [Aurora Serverless architecture](#aurora-serverless.architecture)